ac639/is373_homework1/github_collaborating_instructions.md

 You can start making commits and push to Github.
 When you push to Github you will notice there will be a new branch.

-When you finish with a branch and want switch out and go to another branch, such as master, click the bottom right corner as before and select master > Checkout
+When you finish with a branch and want switch out and go to another branch, such as master, click the bottom right corner as before and under "Local Branch", select master > Checkout

 If you want to merge a branch you worked on into master, switch to master as explained in the previous line